Primary

 Secure your feet at the top of a decline bench and lie back.
 Crunch up by flexing your spine, not by sitting all the way up.
 Stop when your torso is about 45 degrees from the bench—going higher shifts work to hip flexors.
 Lower with control.

-Want Decline Crunch in your program?
+See where Decline Crunch fits in your weekly plan

 Secure your feet on a decline bench.